YottaDB/YDBDoc/MessageRecovery/errors.rst

 EXTRFAIL
 ---------------------

-EXTRFAIL, Extract failed for the global gggg.
+EXTRFAIL, Extract failed for the global ^gggg.
 MUPIP INTEG should be run.

 MUPIP Error: A MUPIP EXTRACT operation on the global gggg failed because of database consistency issues.